CloudLabs-MOC/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_02_explore_azure_sspr.md

 6. In the Number of methods required to rest, select **1**.
 Note the information box on the screen.

-7. Notice the different methods available to users.  **Email** and **Mobile phone (SMS only)** should already be checked; if not, select them and click save.
+7. Notice the different methods available to users.  **Email** and **Mobile phone** should already be checked; if not, select them and click save.

    ![](../Images/auth-methods.png)

 8. From the left navigation panel of Password reset, select **Registration**.

 9. Ensure the setting to Require users to register when signing in is set to **Yes**.
-Leave the Number of days before users are asked to re-confirm their authentication information, to the default of 180 and click save if any changes have been made.
+Leave the Number of days before users are asked to re-confirm their authentication information, to the default of 90 and click save if any changes have been made.
 Take note of the information box on the page.

 10. From the left navigation panel of Password reset, select **Notifications**.